stewartk66/git_collaboration/git_collaboration.md

   remotes/origin/my_branch
 ```

-Although my_branch was deleetd in github
+Although my_branch was deleted in github
  it is still local so need to tidy up

  ```